 So while it may not have affected me directly, it has others.
 If that’s you, I’m sorry for your loss.
 It may indirectly get me one day too.

 You might be thinking the thing to do is to stock up while you still can.
 That would be the plan so long as you can find some for a reasonable cost.
 As mentioned, at the time of writing, a film shop near me still has a decent amount left and are selling them at the price they always have.

 If you’re not so lucky and have to order online, you might well have to pay a premium.
-Again, places like Analogue Wonderland seem to struggle to stock it, while marketplaces where anyone can sell stuff – like Amazon and eBay – have people listing rolls at jacked up prices.
+Again, stores like Analogue Wonderland seem to struggle to stock it, while marketplaces like Amazon and eBay have people listing rolls at jacked up prices.

 You can be angry at those sellers or not.
 It’s a capitalist world and supply ‘n’ demand is a real thing.
 I’ll say this, though: I wouldn’t be mad if the demand wasn’t as high as the supply they’ve hoarded.